 Joseph Robson family of early Victoria

-Joseph, Jane, children Hannah and probably William went to Brazil c1826 where Joseph worked at Morro Velho for British company St. John d'el Rey Mining - ie Mina São João del-Rei, Minas Gerais, Brasil - about 200 km nw Rio de Janeiro, and possibly worked also at Curapaity, Amazon basin.
-Children including Joseph, Jane, Elizabeth and John were b Brazil.
-This
+Joseph, Jane, children Hannah and probably William went to Brazil about 1826 where Joseph worked 7 years on the Gong Soco mine then 18 years at Morro Velho for British company St. John d'el Rey Mining - i.e. Mina São João del-Rei, both these in state Minas Gerais, about 200 km north west Rio de Janeiro.
+He possibly worked also at Curapaity, Amazon basin.
+Children including Joseph, Jane, Elizabeth and John were born Brazil.

 Woodland, John